How to successfully develop MVP?

 2. It is important to stand out in the market - find what your competitors do not have.

-3. Careful planning.
+3. Careful planning and team management.
 According to the scheme of the startup lifecycle, the team is replenished with developers.
 Their number depends on the scale and complexity of the prototype, but most often it is 3-5 people.
-Among them should be a lead, the professionalism of which you can safely rely on.
+There should be a leader among them, whose professionalism you can safely rely on.
+The work process can be established with the help of PM software tools like Trello or Jira.
+And the next stage after planning will be mvp software development.